sudocrystal/scc-compsci/cs121/labs/super_sale.md

   - Spending $500-999 earns a discount of 15%
   - Spending $1000 or more earns a discount of 20%
 1. TODO 4 is in the `print_summary()` function.
 Calculating the percent of the discount doesn't work if you haven't yet calculated the discount, so I had that part commented out until you did TODO 3.
 When you do this TODO, you will then see the correct percent printed on the summary (if you did TODO 3 correctly).
 1. TODO 5 is in the `loyalty()` function.
 You should calculate the loyalty discount as the square root of the total amount purchased.
-You will need to use Python's `math` module to make this calculation.
+You will need to use Python's `math` module to make this calculation. **Note that this function should return a decimal number for the discount.
+10% = 0.10 discount**
 1. TODO 6 is in the `print_summary()` function.
 You should now google how to make only 2 decimal places show when printing a number to the screen.
 So instead of `120.0` printing, we want `120.00`, instead of something like `23.45666666667` printing, we want `23.45`.
 Essentially, we want all references to money to print the way we expect.

 ## Example Output